Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 The future of streaming in Turkey

 Since Netflix launced its service in Turkey in 2016 it has gained an audience of 1.5 million monthly subscribers.
-Despite ongoing rumors the company's future plans, it is unlikely to apply any major changes to that market.
+Despite ongoing rumors about the company's future plans, it is unlikely to apply any major changes to that market — at least not of its own volition.

 The company might perhaps think twice before developing another Turkey-based format however, even though it has stated that it currently has "several Turkish originals in production — with more to come."